google/tachometer/README.md

 Use the `expand` property in a benchmark object to recursively generate multiple variations of the same benchmark configuration.
-For example, to test the same benchmark with two different versions:
+For example, to test the same benchmark file with two different browsers, you can use `expand` instead of duplicating the entire benchmark configuration:

 ```json
 {